A+ Partners in Education Toolkit

 *For a college, each department is assigned a branch an branch liaison, with department chiefs serving as liaison, connecting with assigned library liaisons, typically adult instructors.

-Pre-K and Kindergarten Students – Library card applications (linked here via our catalog or downloadable as PDF) are included with the school forms to be filled out by parents of incoming pre-K and Kindergarten students.
+Pre-K Kindergarten, and all New Students – Library card applications (downloadable as PDF) are included with the school forms to be filled out by parents of incoming pre-K and Kindergarten students.
 Schools distribute library card applications attached to a letter signed by the superintendent of schools and library president & CEO encouraging parents to get library cards for their children and themselves (the A+ library card application form allows for parents and siblings to receive cards as well).
 Schools forward completed application forms to the library for processing and mailing of cards.
 A welcome letter and a sticker saying “I got my library card today” accompany the new library card.

 Field Trips to HCLS as part of the school’s curriculum – One of the most beneficial A+ components is field trips to the public library as part of the curriculum for all pre-K and full day Kindergarten students.
 These trips establish the public library as a key component of the student’s education from the start.
 Considering the number of elementary schools in a particular jurisdiction, students in the lowest performing schools should be scheduled to visit first, and the remaining schools thereafter.
 The field trip is preceded by a mapping lesson and a post trip survey indicating what the children remembered from the trip and accounting for any return visits by the students' families.